11th June 2012, 04:22 PM

 "Side effects are effects that are not intended," I told him.
 "Once you leave hospital, I recommend that the next time your trainer gives you alcohol is to say no."

-"Nurse Blissey," an audino said passing by.
+"Matron Blissey," an audino said passing by.
+Pure was engraved on her name tag.
 "This chikorita is only a baby, he might forget it."

 "I shall forward your concerns to Nurse Joy," I announced.
-"I will also request the medical history of the trainers other pokémon.
-Before the audino walked off, I stopped her asking, "do you know how to use a heal bell for aromatherapy?"
+"I will also request the medical history of the trainer's other pokémon.
+Before Pure walked off, I stopped her by asking, "do you know how to use a heal bell for aromatherapy?"

 "Yes, I do."

 "Brilliant," I said.
 "If you stay here, I'll get someone who can do the aromatherapy."
 I marched towards a group of chanseys who were looking for something to do.
-The shiny one in the middle, Lucky was her name.
-She knows how to perform aromatherapy.
+The shiny one in the middle, Lucky was her name, she knew how to perform aromatherapy.
 She was of the best aromatherapy nurses in the clinic.
 "Lucky, go in room 24.
 There's a chikorita with alcoholic poisoning.
 There's an audino waiting there with the heal bells."

 "Right!"
 Lucky nodded and scurried over to the chikorita.
 If everything runs smoothly, the chikorita will be discharged tomorrow morning.
 Time was a matter of life and death.